vectrix-space/ignite/readme.md

 - The bootstrap service to use. (e.g `-Dignite.launch.service=dummy`)
 - The path to the server jar. (e.g `-Dignite.launch.jar=./server.jar`)
 - The classpath to the server entry point. (e.g `-Dignite.launch.target=org.bukkit.craftbukkit.Main`)
+- The directory ignite libraries will be located. (e.g `-Dignite.libraries.directory=./libraries`)
 - The directory ignite mods will be located. (e.g `-Dignite.mod.directory=./mods`)
 - The directory ignite mod configs will be located. (e.g `-Dignite.config.directory=./configs`)